 The city of Lincoln takes its name from Lindum Colonia: a Roman legionary fortress established in the middle of the first century AD which became a settlement for retired soldiers a generation later.
 Above and below ground it preserves traces of this history, from fragments of walls and aqueducts to the street plan itself.
 Traffic still travels through the Newport Arch, its third-century gate, while the University is situated on the Brayford Pool, an inland port with remains of the Roman-period waterfront, connected to the River Trent....

-One of the most popular courses at the University of Malta is the BA (Hons) which is offered by one of the largest Faculties with a student population totaling some 1,300
+One of the most popular courses at the University of Malta is the BA (Hons) which is offered by one of the largest Faculties with a student population totalling some 1,30